CindyYWangH/Audiobook_Tableau_Udemy/README.md

 # Audiobook_Tableau_Udemy
-This is an exercise of Tableau dashboard creating project.
+This is an exercise of creating a business dashboard by using Tableau.